orm-fux/orm-fux.github.io/_posts/2019-02-15-git-conflicts-merge-vs-rebase.markdown

 ## Which to use?

 Which method is used depends on you and your colleges.
 Do you generally want to see or hide your conflicts?
 Or do you want to work on a "per case" basis - i.e. don't hide complex conflicts and hide the trivial ones?
+However, my personal recommendation is that, for resolving conflicts (and even applying importing any change) in the master branch or a main version branch, always use non-fast-forward merges.